pnp/powershell/documentation/Add-PnPSiteCollectionAdmin.md

 ```

 ### -Owners
 Specifies owner(s) to add as site collection administrators.
-They will be added as additional site collection administrators to the site in the current context.
+They will be added as additional secondary site collection administrators to the site in the current context.
 Existing administrators will stay.
 Can be both users and groups.

-When also passing in -MakePrimarySiteCollectionAdmin, only one Owner can be passed in.

 ```yaml
 Type: System.Collections.Generic.List`1[PnP.PowerShell.Commands.Base.PipeBinds.UserPipeBind]